• Free shipping on all orders

 2. The Litter Box Is Too Crowded

 If you have more than one cat, the litter box might be too crowded for them, which can lead to bathroom accidents on the floor.
-Cats want to always have their own personal space to rely on.
+Cats want to always have their own space to rely on.
 If their litter box is filled with the smells and waste of other cats, they may not feel comfortable or safe enough to use the box themselves.

 An easy fix for this problem is to add another litter box to your household.
 No more than two cats should be expected to use the same litter box, and even that might be too many in the opinion of some cats.
-You may have to provide your problem kitty with a litter box all their own in order to keep them from pooping on your floor.
+You may have to provide your problem kitty with a litter box all their own to keep them from pooping on your floor.

 3. The Litter Box Is Too Dirty